-A deposit bond is a written guarantee which can cover a buying party for the deposit on the purchase of property.
+A deposit bond is a written guarantee which can cover a buying party for the deposit on the purchase of a property.
 Deposit bonds are alternatives to cash deposits.
 The purchase price is still paid on settlement by normal means (i.e. cash or loan).

 Deposit bonds are typically used when a party is borrowing 100% of their funds, such as:

 They can be issued for up to 10% of the purchase price (i.e. $50,000 if the property price is $500,000).
-However it is possible for a Conveyancer from HLC to negotiate a lower deposit percentage, meaning we may be able to reduce the cost of the bond if the alteration is accepted by the vendor.

 It is possible to utilise a deposit bond for many types of property transactions, predominantly: